interTwin-eu/DT-Virgo-dags/Final_Release/README.md

     - Loading data for inference
     - Spectrogram dataset visualization utility.

-- Scanner.py: Itwinai's classes selecting channels containing glitches and producing a dataset made of spectrograms.
-Parameters can be defined via config.yaml file.
+- Scanner.py: Itwinai's classes selecting relevant channels for network training by analyzing time-frequency data (Q-Transform) to find correlations measured as coincident spikes in signal energy above a threshold.
+Parameters can be defined via scan.yaml file.
 Results are stored locally, path can be configured by user.

-## Glitchflow package
+## GlitchFlow package

-The Glitchflow package contains the pipeline classes for training the DT's Neural Network, collecting metrics using MLflow and TensorBoard, making inferences with the trained model, and generating synthetic glitches.
+The GlitchFlow package contains the pipeline classes for training the DT's Neural Network, collecting metrics using MLflow and TensorBoard, making inferences with the trained model, and generating synthetic glitches.
 The model is logged to MLflow.
 The package contains:

 - Data.py: same as for ANNALISA
 - Dataloader.py: Itwinai's classes for data loading steps.
 In particular dataset splitting and preprocessing.<br>